Supporting ongoing change within England’s leading performing arts companies

 Responding to a desire expressed by many of the Advance organisations to continue working with Tonic and with one another after completion of the Advance programme, we created the Advance Network.

-Initially running between 2018 and 2022, the Network is a Tonic-led programme of ongoing group training, workshops, discussion, networking events and one-to-one consultancy which is supporting members across the breadth of their work on equality, diversity and inclusion.
-Since 2018 we’ve delivered dozens of events, digital and in person, for Network members across the country.
+Delivered between 2018 and 2022, the Network was a Tonic-led programme of ongoing group training, workshops, discussion, networking events and one-to-one consultancy which supported members across the breadth of their work on equality, diversity and inclusion.
+Over the four-and-a-half year duration of the programme, we delivered dozens of events, digital and in person, for Network members across the country.

-Topics covered in sessions since 2018 have included succession planning; building strong and successful staff EDI forums and working groups; creating Equality Action Plans; Intersectionality and Privilege; Managing Change; Employee Journey Mapping.
+Topics covered in sessions included succession planning; building strong and successful staff EDI forums and working groups; creating Equality Action Plans; Intersectionality and Privilege; Managing Change; Employee Journey Mapping.

 “Being part of the Tonic Advance Network allows me the time and space to reflect on progress and discuss future opportunities and challenges with peers.
 The sessions are always led with integrity, compassion and respect for the topics discussed, and the people in the room – and ultimately lead to manageable and meaningful progress for our organisation.”Leanne Kirkham, Director of Learning, Northern Ballet